 I traded a reasonable amount of olive oil for the butter (you really don’t need to use a ton of olive oil here for rich flavor).
 I also added a pinch of red pepper flakes for a little kick, but those are optional.

-What else should you know about this marinara?
-Unlike most store-bought sauces, it’s free of added sugar.
-Since it’s made with five wholesome, healthy ingredients, you can load up your pasta with as much sauce as you’d like.
+- You can load up your pasta with as much of this wholesome sauce as you’d like.
 Tomatoes are good for you!